hashbangcode/vlad-docs/usage/variables.md

 __php_version__

+The version of PHP to install (dependent on OS).
+Can be one of:

+- "5.3"
+- "5.4"
+- "5.5"
+- "5.6"

-PHP Version, can be one of "5.3" or "5.4".
-Vlad will error when a version that isn't understood is used
+Note that Ubuntu 14 won't install < PHP5.4 so you'll get PHP5.5+.
+Vlad will error when a version that isn't understood is used.

-default value: "5.4"
+default value: "5.5"

 ### php.ini